 Our timeline is structured in such a way that tasks overlap by about a week between the ending of one sub-project and the beginning of the next.
 This allows us roughly week long test and integration periods so that the pieces of the project comes together procedurally and in a way that allows us to troubleshoot a sub-segment before adding more functionality.

 The software tasks are allotted the greatest amount of time to complete.
 These tasks require us to use the myRIOs I/O ports, detect very small variations in time, store sound files, and output audio.
-Lucas and Marco will primarily handle Labview and the association of sounds in the embedded computer with each pad.
+Lucas and Marco will primarily handle LabView and the association of sounds in the embedded computer with each pad.
 The triangulation and location detection is probably the most complex part of the project and will be a largely collaborative effort.
 Kyle and Joe have more hardware experience and will primarily work with the design of the PCB that connects the piezo -electric sensors to the myRIO, the circuit board that controls how the LEDs in the board light up, and the frequency analysis circuit.

 Expectations

-We expect to deliver a working audiovisualiser built around a plexiglass surface that outputs one of many specific sounds through a set of speakers depending on which areas of the surface the user strikes.
+We expect to deliver a working audiovisualiser built around a Plexiglas surface that outputs one of many specific sounds through a set of speakers depending on which areas of the surface the user strikes.
 LEDS built into the kit will light up corresponding to when, where, and how hard the user strikes the surface.
 An array of LEDs will visualize the frequency spectrum of the audio output after it passes through the MSGEQ7 chip for analysis.

 The table below summarizes the grades we expect to receive for different levels of functionality in the finished project.